Rithwik-G/AstroMCAD/README.md

 # Multi-Class Anomaly Detection for Astronomical Transients

-See this newer repository (https://github.com/Rithwik-G/astromcad2.0) for a more cleaned version of the code used in this work.
+See this newer repository (https://github.com/Rithwik-G/astromcad2.0) for a newer version of the code used in this work.
 Docs from here will eventually be ported over to the other repository.
+The python package is now built from the other repository.

 Paper Link: https://arxiv.org/abs/2403.14742